campoy/justforfunc/22-perf/post.md

 ./mandelbrot  4.72s user 0.04s system 495% cpu 0.962 total
 ```

 Pretty fast!
-And if we added a buffer to the channel, as shown in `createRowWorkersBuffered`?
+And if we added a buffer to the channel, as shown in `createColWorkersBuffered`?

 ```bash
 $ time ./mandelbrot